alesaccoia/phonegap-libpd/README.md

 There are 3 more steps to be done on the target build settings:
 - in the "User Header Search Paths" add the path to yourpath/libpd-master/objc
-- Remove the architecture arm7s from "Valid Architectures"
+- Remove the architecture arm7s from "Valid Architectures" (TODO!)
 - In the Build Phase "link Binary with Libraries" click on add libpd-ios.a

 Now it should build.